Three 20 Horsepower 4-Stroke Bargains Reviewed and Compared

 But there are many outboard brands from which to choose, and the choices can seem endless, not to mention often costly.
 But we all want to find the best value for our money.
 That is the goal of this review.

-We will take a look at 3 portable, 20 HP 4-stroke carbureted outboards from 3 different brands, with each offering its own compelling value, and see which offers the best deal for your money when we consider cost, quality, performance, and warranty.
+We will take a look at 3 portable 20 HP 4-stroke outboard motors from 3 top marine brands, with each offering its own compelling value, and see which offers the best deal for your money when we consider cost, quality, performance, and warranty.

 A relative newcomer to the outboard market, the Chinese outboard manufacturer is growing fast.
 Parsun Outboards, which is registered in the U.S and Canada along with about 100 other countries, started mass production of its inexpensive outboard engines in 2006 and sells to both the commercial and recreational outboard markets worldwide and is the OEM manufacturer of outboard motors for several U.S. brands including Mapi Outboards and premier outdoor brand Coleman.